 To make sure you’re meeting their needs, ensure that you have a way for patients to schedule an appointment through your website.
 Also, ensure that the process is as easy as possible.
 Be sure to ask about the ease of booking appointments online and how the process could be improved.
 If you receive a lot of complaints, you’ll know you need to reevaluate your scheduling process.

-A quick way to see your satisfaction ratings plummet is to make patients sit in a waiting room for long periods of time.
+Nobody likes to be kept waiting, and patients are no exception.
+If they’re left in the waiting room too long, that will negatively impact your patient satisfaction scores.
 While some wait time is almost inevitable, it’s important to ask your patients about their experience and how long they waited.
 They need to know that you value their time.

 Quality customer service is key to patient satisfaction, so be sure to ask patients if they were treated kindly and with respect, not just by the doctors and nurses but also the office staff.